kvikas8/SDWeather/README.md

 ## Notes
 - App only support portrait mode for now.
 - App is only tested in iOS (iPhone 11 Simulator) due to time constraint.
-- App will accept city one by one as of now.
-Support for accepting comma seperated cities is not developed yet due to time constraint.

 ## Needed Improvements
 - UIEnhancements
-- Proper Validation on entering cities.
 - Error handling with proper error messages.
 - Localizable strings
 - Proper comments in the code to make it more understandable.